 Staff told us they worked towards providing clear explanations about treatment and prevention strategies.
+They used a range of visual aids to support patients understanding such as information displayed on computer screens and leaflets which described different treatments.
 We saw evidence in the records that the dentist recorded the information they had provided to patients about their treatment and the options open to them.